 I started when I became an exchange student in year twelve.
 It was the best thing i have ever done and the experiene fundementally altered my life path.
 20 years later i still see my host family.

 I started because I have always had a really strong desire to volunteer abroad.
 I have now volunteered in both Romania and India and honestly feel that by volunteering that you really get to learn about the people and their culture.
-Im going on my absolute dream trip at the end of August to Kenya and Tanzania, where I will spend 3 months volunteering and I absolutely cant wait! over 6 years ago
+Im going on my absolute dream trip at the end of August to Kenya and Tanzania, where I will spend 3 months volunteering and I absolutely cant wait! about 7 years ago

 1978- 6 weeks holiday, teenagers with a tight income but Qantas had a very cheap return airfare to Frankfurt.
 3 of us took off with our good value Eurail pass and train guide and Doing Europe on $10 a day book.
 Slept in youth hostels and overnight trains and a few times got offered beds (and accepted) by friendly people we met along the way.
 The fellow travellers fell out once or twice with our young tantrums but really were good companions for new experiences.The museums, the food, the wine, the landscape all fantastic and awe-inspiring to surburban Queenslanders who had only ever been to the beach.
-Travelled to many places since but it is always the memory of meeting marvellous people that makes travelling special. over 6 years ago
+Travelled to many places since but it is always the memory of meeting marvellous people that makes travelling special. about 7 years ago

 My husband and I started traveling because life is short and we wanted the adventure.
 So far, though we both have experience in overseas travel, we've stayed in the US in all directions.
 We've been on the road for 2 years now, traveling in our Ford Escape, and we call ourselves "Happily Homeless" with no intention of settling down until we're too old to get in and out of the car on our own!
 Our first purchase was a Nat'l Park Pass, and we stay off the big roads and find little known and little traveled roads as often as possible (which is often!)
 It has been an incredible adventure for us and we enjoy it thoroughly!
 Life is short, have fun with it!